Questions to Ask If You Are Laid Off or Fired

 They probably will not answer this directly, but you should be able to figure it out.
 If you are 40 years or older, you should receive a list of job titles and ages of the employees in your area and if they are terminated or staying.
 If it's a group termination and you don't receive this, ask for the ADEA (Age Discrimination in Employment Act) disclosure.

-If the Termination Date Isn't Today, What Happens If I Quit Before the End Date?
+If the Termination Date Isn't Today, What Happens If I Quit Before the Scheduled End Date?

 Will I still get severance?
-Do I receive a stay bonus for staying until the final day?
+Do I receive a stay bonus for working until the final day?

-Am I Responsible for Training Someone to Replace Me?
+Am I Responsible for Training an Employee to Replace Me?

 This is often the case in a situation involving outsourcing.
 What are the training goals and what is the timeline?
 What happens if timelines aren't met?
 Do I still receive my severance/stay bonus on the last day even if the outsourcer isn't ready?

-What Rights Am I Required to Give up in Exchange for Severance?
+What Rights Am I Required to Give up in Exchange for Severance Pay?

-This should be in the General Release that you'll have to sign to receive money.
+The rights should be in the general release of claims that you'll have to sign to receive money.
 Read it very carefully.
 You're most likely giving up your rights to sue for almost anything, except things that are strictly prohibited by law.
 That can vary from state to state, so read the document carefully.

 Can I Have My Attorney Look at This Agreement Before Signing?

 If they want you to sign right away, it's generally a sign that it's a bad deal for you.
 Any reputable company will not care that you're showing it to an attorney before signing and will, in fact, encourage you to do so.
-If you have an attorney review your documents, please make sure that the attorney you consult specializes in employment law.
+If you have an attorney review your documents, please make sure that the attorney you consult specializes in the employee side of employment law.

 If I Have a Non-Compete Agreement, Does This Layoff Void That?
 If I Don't Have a Non-Compete, Is a Non-Compete Required to Receive Severance?